 Do you ever feel any added pressure editing a book for professionals who edit for a living and help foster journalistic excellence?

 We, too, are professionals who edit for a living and help foster journalistic excellence.
-That’s at the core of what we’ve always done in the AP.
+That’s at the core of what we’ve always done at the AP.
 So the pressure is to uphold our own standards.

 That said, we’re as human as everyone else and we’ve been known to make the occasional mistake.
 If you spot an error, please let us know!
 You may get a reward in return.